BuckshotPlusPlus/BuckshotPlusPlus/README.md

 ## Getting Started

-Get the lastest executable for Buckshot++ in teh release section or compile from source.
+Get the lastest executable for Buckshot++ in the release section or compile from source.

 Create a main.bpp

 **Main.bpp**

-The example code below will create a simple buckshgot++ website with an index page displaying the title "Hello World!".
+The example code below will create a simple buckshot++ website with an index page displaying the title "Hello World!".

 ```lua
 view Title {